FEATURED VIDEO

 U.S. Indicts 11 For Alleged TJX Data Theft

-The U.S. Attorney's office in Boston said that the individuals indicted were responsible for "wardriving" and then hacking into wireless networks of numerous retailers, including TJX companies, BJ's Wholesale Club, OfficeMax, Boston Market, Barnes & Noble, Sports Authority, forever 21 and DFW Inc. in order to steal tens of millions of credit card numbers.
+The U.S. Attorney's office in Boston said that the individuals indicted were responsible for "wardriving" and then hacking into wireless networks of numerous retailers, including TJX companies, BJ's Wholesale Club, OfficeMax, Boston Market, Barnes and Noble, Sports Authority, forever 21 and DFW Inc. in order to steal tens of millions of credit card numbers.

 The Framington, Mass.-based retail giant TJX, which owns discount clothing stores TJ Maxx and Marshall's, was by far the hardest hit, suffering a loss of 45.7 million card numbers, which the retailer revealed in March of 2007.